AppreciationEngine/ae-connect-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AE Connect is a simple, easy to use plugin designed to fast track deploying the AE Connect on your Wordpress website.
+The AE Connect WordPress plugin integrates Appreciation Engine's rich data analytics tools with your WordPress website.

 == Description ==

-AE Connect integrates Appreciation Engine's rich data analytics tools with your Wordpress website.

-Easy setup up for the AE JS Social sign in App.

-AE JS sign on links and popups configurable via shortcodes and widgets
+Easily set up social login on your website and customize it using shortcodes and widgets.

 Don't have an AE Account?
-Signup for free at https://get.theappreciationengine.com/

-== Installation ==
+Sign up for free at https://get.theappreciationengine.com/ == Installation ==

 Links to our help docs will be available soon